Photo by Carlo Montalbo (@Carlo.Montalbo on Instagram)

 His favorites include Pink Floyd, Led Zeppelin, Rod Stewart and the Eagles.

-While Luera is a solid young man, and a loyal friend, he certainly has his flaws, specifically his preference of hearing David Lee Roth in Van Halen over the great Sammy Hagar.
+While Luera is a solid young man, and a loyal friend, he certainly has his flaws, perhaps none more so than a strong preference for hearing David Lee Roth in Van Halen over the great Sammy Hagar.

 But in all seriousness, Mark and Katie Luera did a terrific job and they should be very proud.